Inputs of nutrients

 7 Climate change and other factors

-The current knowledge on the response of nutrient inputs to climate change was included in the recent HELCOM Climate Change Fact sheet HELCOM Climate Change fact Sheet (2021).
+The current knowledge on the response of nutrient inputs to climate change was included in the recent HELCOM Climate Change Fact sheet HELCOM Climate Fact Sheet (2021).
 It was concluded that that river runoff is expected to be increased from the northern part of the catchment while most likely the southern catchments will be dryer.
 This will potentially lead to corresponding changes in loads from diffuse sources.
 Especially for phosphorus, effects from measures may have delayed response due to excessive storages in soils and, in some cases, lakes.
 Scenario simulations demonstrate that land-based nutrient management will have a greater effect on nutrient loads than greenhouse gas emissions.
 There are still substantial knowledge gaps, such as poor quantitative knowledge of the response of terrestrial biogeochemical processes to climate change.
 Another main uncertainty is how the anthropogenic drivers (and activities) will change in response to climate change and socioeconomic development.

 8 Conclusions